liaoguiqiu/Augmented-EKF/README.md

 This project is corresponding to the imu_ekf2.cpp,imu_ekf2.hpp file in the Acopter project(https://github.com/liaoguiqiu/Acopter_project.git)

-This matlab project can be used for the navigation algorithms imulation before implementation on microprocess
+This matlab project can be used for the navigation algorithms simulation before implementation on microprocesser